 Just by a single command, Kubernetes can scale up the containers and to scale down you will also have to use only a single command.
 Kubernetes dashboard can also be used to scale up and down the system.

-Kubernetes can automatically update and configure the applications in a progressive manner by ensuring that all instances will work at the same instance.
+Kubernetes can automatically update and configure the applications in a progressive manner by ensuring that all instances will work in the same instance.
 Kubernetes can also rollback the changes done by the user if something goes wrong.

 Cluster store is stateful and provides persistent storage by using etcd.
-Here etcd is an open source key-value distribution store that is considered as the backbone of the distributed systems.
+Here etcd is an open-source key-value distribution store that is considered as the backbone of the distributed systems.
 They provide them with a useful and canonical hub with which they can manage cluster state and coordinate their functioning.
 Data storage and replication are being handled by etcd for the entire cluster.

 It is a daemon process and controller of other controllers.
 The shared cluster state is watched by it through the API server and switching of cluster states also maintained by it.
 Some of the commonly used containers of Kubernetes are endpoints controller, replication controller, service account controller and namespace controller.